rasmus-kirk/nixarr/README.md

 If you have problems or feedback, feel free to join [the discord](https://discord.gg/n9ga99KwWC).

-Note that this is still in a somewhat beta state, beware!
+Note that this is still not 100% stable, so it is possible, but very unlikely, that I will remove or change options in a non-backwards-compatible way.

-- A few known bugs are present
-- Options probably won't be changed, but I reserve the right
-- Few options are mostly untested

-If you do still use it, any feedback would be greatly appreciated.

 ## Features